CharltonOware/Trivia-API/README.md

 - General
     - Fetches a paginated list of questions, the total number of all questions returned from the database, the current category, and the categories of the questions currently posted on the app.
 - Sample `curl http://127.0.0.1:5000/questions?page=1`
-- Request arguments: page
+- Request arguments: `page` - integer
-- Returns an object with the keys "success", "questions", "total_questions", "current_category" and "categories" with values True, "paginated_list_of_formatted_questions", "count_of_items_returned_from_questions_table", "catgegory_string" and "dictionary with key 'id' and value 'category_string'" respectively
+- Returns an object with the keys "success", "questions", "total_questions", "current_category" and "categories" with values True, "paginated_list_of_10_formatted_questions", "count_of_items_returned_from_questions_table", "catgegory_string" and "dictionary with key 'id' and value 'category_string'" respectively

 ```json
 {